- To Be With You feat. John Beasley

 Trumpeter, Vocalist, Composer, Arranger, Instructor

 Trumpeter Brian Swartz is a diverse musician with a wide range of influences.
-He has appeared on multiple Grammy nominated and winning recordings with artists including The Dixie Chicks' "Taking the Long Way" which won 5 Grammy Awards, including Album of the Year, Record of the Year, and Song of the Year in February 2007, John Beasley's Monk'estra which garnered 4 Grammy Nominations in 2 years, The Clayton/Hamilton Jazz Orchestra, Scott Healy's Tentet and Kim Richmond's Concert Jazz Orchestra.
+He has appeared on multiple Grammy nominated and winning recordings with artists including The Dixie Chicks' "Taking the Long Way" which won 5 Grammy Awards, including Album of the Year, Record of the Year, and Song of the Year in February 2007, John Beasley's Monk'estra which has garnered 6 Grammy Nominations for it's 3 albums, The Clayton/Hamilton Jazz Orchestra, Scott Healy's Tentet and Kim Richmond's Concert Jazz Orchestra.
 He has also performed or recorded with The Goo Goo Dolls, Michael Bublé, Kelly Clarkson, John Legend, Jennifer Nettles, Robin Thicke, Saint Motel, Patti Labelle, Natalie Cole, Dianne Reeves, Ivan Lins, Tom Harrell, Brad Mehldau, Rickie Lee Jones, Big Bad Voodoo Daddy, Azar Lawrence, Joe Henry, Keb' Mo', The Fabulous Thunderbirds, Gerry Gibbs, Connie Han, Taylor Eigsti, Raya Yarbrough, The O’Jays, Bob Florence, The Luckman Jazz Orchestra, Francisco Aguabella, Jose Rizo’s Jazz on the Latin Side All Stars and many more.
 Since 2005, Swartz has proudly held the trumpet chair in Oingo Boingo Former Members.
 He is also a founding member of the Los Angeles Jazz Collective, a non-profit organization whose mission is the promotion of original jazz in Los Angeles and abroad.

 Brian Swartz is proud to announce that his latest album, "To Be With You," is now available on Apple Music, Spotify and Amazon!
 Brian's 5th jazz album is his 1st to feature his vocals, backed by an all star band including Steve Cotter on guitar, Chris Colangelo on bass and Kendall Kay on drums.
 Also featuring Grammy Nominated guest artists John Beasley on Fender Rhodes (Courtesy of Mack Avenue Records) and Scott Healy on Hammond Digital B3, and tenor saxophonist Keith Fiddmont.